This FAQ focuses on RPM Remote Print Manager® ("RPM"). For related topics, please see the FAQ list to the top right.

 A: please clarify what was not "correct," but it's not due to RPM being in trial mode.
 Printing in trial mode works perfectly fine.

-In the troubleshooting guide, we mention three reasons why print jobs that are already formatted for your printer might not print, such as PCL and PostScript as you mentioned:
+In the troubleshooting guide, we mention three reasons why print jobs already formatted for your printer might not print, such as PCL and PostScript as you said:

 - the printer you selected is using a "class driver"